Sursock Purchases: Jewish settlements

-Following the purchase of the land, the Jewish farmers created the first modern-day settlements, founded the modern day city of Afula and drained the swamps to enable further land development of areas that had been uninhabitable for centuries.
+Following the purchase of the land, the Jewish farmers created the first modern-day settlements such as the city of Afula and drained the swamps to enable further land development of areas that had been uninhabitable for centuries.
 The country's first moshav, Nahalal, was settled in this valley on 11 September 1921.
 Moshe Dayan, who grew up in Nahalal, mentioned the moshav – together with three other locations which had been part of the Sursock Purchase – as examples of there being "not one place built in this country which did not have a former Arab population":